dannysepler/kids/README.md

 1. Is the Kids Doc HPV vaccine (1) Cervarix or (2) Gardasil?

 ###### DESIGN QUESTIONS
-1. What do you like (appearance-wise) about the g websites?
+1. What do you like (appearance-wise) about the other websites?
 1. What could be improved (appearance-wise) about our website?

 ### Other info